-The Osprey Aura 65 wins our Editors' Choice Award as the best all-around pack.
-Its women's specific design is super comfortable while remaining functional.
-We also appreciated the Anti-Gravity suspension system which provided plenty of breathability and support on long days in the backcountry.
+The Osprey Aura 65 wins our Editors' Choice award as the best all-around pack.
+Its women's-specific design is super comfortable while remaining functional.
+We also appreciated the Anti-Gravity suspension system, which provided plenty of breathability and support on long days in the backcountry.
 This pack scored highly in all metrics as a top-notch pack for any multi-day adventure.

 Many of these packs do not provide the same level of comfort and support as the Aura does.
 On the heavier side are the Osprey Ariel 65 and the REI Co-op Traverse.
-The Deuter ACT Lite 60+10 SL weighs in at 4.31 pounds, making it the closest in weight to the Aura.
+The Deuter ACT Lite 60+10 SL weighs 4.31 pounds, making it the closest in weight to the Aura.
 The significant part about the Aura AG, and what sets it apart, is its ability to carry both large and small loads comfortably.
-This is atypical with packs of this size and capacity.
+This versatility is atypical with packs of this size and capacity.

 OGL Measured Volume Bottom Line:

 Lid = 8 L

 Organizational systems test packing, ease of use, and additional features